Cimbalom: Rock

 The cimbalom was used by Alan Parsons on his "I Robot" and Tales of Mystery and Imagination albums and is included in the guest musician acknowledgments.
 The experimental rock group Mr. Bungle made use of the cimbalom on the Disco Volante and California albums.
 It is included in the guest musician acknowledgments.
 The experimental performance organization Blue Man Group has used a cimbalom in its productions.
 American progressive chamber group, cordis, uses electric and acoustic cimbalom as a centerpiece in their music.
 Romanian rock group Spitalul de Urgență has frequently used cimbalom, including a full-time player in some line-ups of the band.
 New York multi-instrumentalist Rob Burger used a cimbalom on the album L'Entredeux (2008) by Tucson chanteuse Marianne Dissard.
 Alternative rock band Garbage incorporated cimbalom into their track "The Trick Is to Keep Breathing" from their 1998 album Version 2.0.

-Portishead have long been successful pioneers of the cimbalom or hammered dulcimer in their groundbreaking work since formation in 1991.
+Portishead track Sour Times includes samples from Lalo Schifrin's Danube Incident that has cimbalom in its arrangement.

 Schools of performance

 Belarus

 In Belarus a cymbaly school was established in 1948 by J. Zynovych.
 The Belarusian cymbaly differs from the concert cimbalom in timbre and size—it is smaller and produces a sweeter, more mellow tone.
 Also, pedal dampers are not typically used.
-Instead, hands and fingers are used to damp the strings.
+Instead, hands and fingers are used to dampen the strings.

 Croatia

-The cimbal (or cimbule) today is a rare instrument found in folk groups (Međimurje, Zagorje and Podravina regions - parts of northern Croatia near Hungarian border).
+The cimbal (or cimbule) today is a rare instrument found in folk groups (Međimurje, Zagorje and Podravina regions, parts of northern Croatia near the Hungarian border).